-Winners of the 2013 Marshall-Brennan National High School Moot Court Competition with the competition judges.
+Winners and Finalists of the 2016 Marshall-Brennan National High School Moot Court Competition with the competition judges.

 National Marshall-Brennan High School Moot Court Competition

 The National Marshall-Brennan Moot Court Competition serves as an opportunity for high school students participating in Marshall-Brennan classes to showcase their oral advocacy skills, network, and learn about careers in the law.

 The 2017 Competition will be held at the Suffolk University School of Law in Boston, MA March 24-26, 2017.